Frequently Asked Questions (FAQs)

 If I live in the city of Colorado Springs, how many false alarms do I get before the Colorado Springs Police Department revokes my permit?

 You are allowed three false alarms (although they do charge for the second and third) before they notify Emergency Network Security Systems that your permit has been revoked.
 To reinstate a revoked permit, the city of Colorado Springs requires that Emergency Network Security Systems perform a service call to re-train you on the system’s operation and check your system.
 Service call charges apply, per the schedule above.

 I live in the county.
 What is the dispatch policy for the El Paso County Sheriff’s Department?

 The sheriff’s office will dispatch a deputy, provided a key holder for your residence or business will meet them at the location.

 I accidentally pressed one of the panic buttons on my keypad.
 What should I do?

 Panics are automatic dispatch.
 Call the central station immediately at 1-800-932-3822 you’re your pass code and inform them of the false alarm.
 Otherwise expect the authorities to arrive anticipating an emergency situation.

 I received an invoice for Armed Guard Response.
 What is this?

 If the police will not dispatch to your location, Emergency Network Security Systems will dispatch an armed guard from Signal 88 Security of Colorado Springs-they have the widest coverage area possible to assist in responding when the police are unable too.
 These are billed on a time per dispatch time basis but average $50 per call.
 You may elect to not have this service by notifying Emergency Network Security Systems in writing that you do not want private response.
-DD Group is not an available for all locations.
+DD Group is not available for all locations.